-During read or read/compare, this bit is set when the number of words read does not agree with the initial content of WC.
-If the record read was longer than that specified, then WC is 0; if shorter WC \neq 0.
+During read or read/compare, this bit is set when the number of words read does not agree with the initial 2's complement content of the WC.
+If the record read was longer than that specified, then WC is 0; if shorter $WC \neq 0$ .